Top 5 Opel Transmission Problems

 Possible causes and solutions

 - Broken 3-5-R waved plate, which is responsible for engaging affected gears.
-If it breaks apart, it can damage the drum splines and the housing itself.
+It can damage the drum splines and the housing if it breaks apart.
 As this is a well-known and common problem, there are rebuild kits that use upgraded and more durable parts.
-Many transmission specialists recommend replacing affected parts as a preventive measure, even when there are no symptoms.
+Many transmission specialists recommend replacing affected parts as a preventive measure, even when no symptoms exist.

 Shift flares and harsh downshifts.

-Opel Vectra and Antara, equipped with Aisin AW55 5-speed automatic transmission, suffer from a quite common issue.
+Opel Vectra and Antara, equipped with Aisin AW55 5-speed automatic transmission, suffer from a common issue.
 This will show up as intermittent shift flares during accelerations that affect upshifts from 2nd to 3rd gear.
-Sometimes, this will also cause harsh downshifts from 3th to 2nd.
+Sometimes, this will also cause harsh downshifts from 3rd to 2nd.
 At the start, this will be more prominent when the vehicle is cold but might worsen with time.
-In most cases, this issue will trigger a check engine light, meaning a trouble code will be stored in the DTC memory.
+This issue will usually trigger a check engine light, meaning a trouble code will be stored in the DTC memory.

 Possible causes and solutions